Bond energy

 = 1134kJ

-Energy change for the reaction = energy required to break bonds - energy released by bond formation.
+ΔH = Σ(energy required to break the reactants bonds ) - Σ( energy released by bond formation in the products)

-This reaction has a "negative energy" or enthalpy change so it is exothermic.
+This reaction has a "negative energy" or enthalpy change so it is an exothermic reaction.

 Generally we could say - The stronger the bonds in the products the more energy is released by bond formation.
 The weaker the bonds in the reactants the less energy is required to break them.
 So for a highly exothermic reaction you need products with strong bonds and reactants with weak bonds.
 The opposite would be true for endothermic reactions.